 Assessment on alternative aviation fuels development (ALTERNATE)

-- Enlarge the aviation sustainable fuel framework, in both technical and economic areas, starting with the possible use of more feedstocks and sustainable production pathways than the existing ones.
+- Enlarge the sustainable aviationfuel (SAF) framework, in both technical and economic areas, starting with the possible use of more feedstocks and sustainable production pathways than the existing ones.

-- Evaluate new fuel candidates according to improved modelling methods, considering Life Cycle Assessment (LCA) optimization, climate change effects and technical, economic and environmentalconsequences of their use.
+- Evaluate new fuel candidates according to improved modelling methods, considering Life Cycle Assessment (LCA) optimisation, climate change effects and technical, economic and environmental consequences of their use.

-- Propose and test new advanced certification procedures to simplify and make more accurate the alternative fuel certification process.
+- Propose and test new advanced certification procedures to simplify the alternative fuel certification process and make it more accurate .

-- Evaluation of some possible ways to introduce a relevant amount of sustainable fuels in the air transport market, aiming to formulate specific recommendations for stakeholders on optimising the flight planning system and the use of those sustainable fuels
+- Evaluate possible ways to introduce a relevant amount of sustainable fuels in the air transport market, aiming to formulate specific recommendations for stakeholders on optimising the flight planning system and the use of those sustainable fuels